Where to Visit in Summer in New Zealand

 2. New Plymouth

 From December to January is the renowned Festival of Lights.
 This is a music festival with some epic light displays around the town’s parks.
 Along the Coastal Walkway are a number of beaches for excellent surf breaks.
 Summer is also the best and safest time to climb Mt Taranaki.
-Find out more about New Plymouth and the Taranaki region in: Taranaki – Guide for Backpackers.
+Find out more about New Plymouth and the Taranaki region in: The Complete Guide to New Plymouth.

 4. Mt Maunganui

 The seaside resort, on a thin arm of land, is a top summer holiday destination for locals and backpackers.
 With long stretches of white-sand beaches on either side of the arm, its ideal for beach bums.
 The town has a pretty hectic New Year’s Eve also with entertainment in the streets, on the beach, and, of course, fireworks.
-For more things to do, check out Tauranga and Mt Maunganui – Guide for Backpackers.
+For more things to do, check out The Complete Guide to Tauranga.

 5. Waiheke Island

 A quick ferry ride from Auckland brings you to the beautiful Waiheke Island.
 Do a beach crawl and a vineyard crawl by hiring a bike, kayak or scooter.
-More New Year’s celebrations happen here with Decks on the Beach.
+More New Year’s celebrations happen here in the vineyards hosting ever-changing festivals.